MicrosoftDocs/windows-dev-docs/hub/dev-environment/overview.md

 ---
 title: Set up your development environment on Windows 10
-description: A guide to help you setup your development environment on Windows and install your prefered tools and code languages.
-Whether you prefer using Python, NodeJS, VS Code, Git, Bash, Linux tools and commands, Android Studio, we've got your covered with great new tools like Windows Terminal and WSL.
+description: A complete guide to help you setup your  development environment on Windows and install your preferred tools and code languages.
 author: mattwojo
 ms.author: mattwoj
 manager: jken